tomjoht/simplifying-complexity/_docs/ensuring-information-harmony-in-the-larger-documentation-landscape.md

 In [Overcomplicated: Technology at the Limits of Comprehension](https://www.amazon.com/Overcomplicated-Technology-at-Limits-Comprehension/dp/0143131303), Samuel Arbesman explores why technology has become increasingly complex.
 He covers a variety of factors throughout the book, but two factors I want to call attention are **specialization** and **interconnectedness**, as these two factors have a direct relevance to documentation.

 Both specialization and interconnectedness contribute to a high degree of complexity in a system.
-When these two elements are pushed to extremes, the result is a scenario where no one understands the full scale of how something works, nor how one system affects or influences the other systems it interacts with.
+When these two elements are pushed to extremes, the result can be a scenario where few understand the full scale of how something works, and almost no one understands what happens when the various elements interact.
 Disaster scenarios can develop swiftly and catastrophically.

-With documentation systems, when subject matter experts contribute specialized articles into a larger system without understanding how their individual article interacts with other information in the system, the result is often a redundant, contradictory, and ever-increasing jumble of content.
+With documentation systems, when subject matter experts contribute specialized articles into a larger system without understanding how their individual articles interact with other information in the system, the result is often a redundant, contradictory, and ever-increasing jumble of content.
 In this article, I'll explore ways to solve this problem through better metadata.

 * TOC
 {:toc}